rnietoe/Training/docs/AWS/AWS Architect.md

     * reporting and data warehousing
     * disaster recovery
     * hosting a cross region with lower latency
+    * MS SQL Server cannot be read replica

-    From the RDS instance, select the action `Create read replica` and check the option Public accesible.
+    * From the RDS instance, select the action `Create read replica` (must have backups turned on) and check the option Public accesible.
-    A new RDS instance is created for the read replica.
+    * A new RDS instance is created for the read replica **wihout any impact**.
-    A read replica can be promoted as a standalone instance.
+    * A read replica can be promoted as a standalone instance.
 Note that the promotion process is irreversible.
+* Use of **AWS EBS** volumes for database and log storage.
+Only Aurora uses its storage system.
+* We can manage RDS instances (CPU and Memory) using AWS CLI, AWS RDS API or management console.
+* RDS run on VM, but logging is not allowed.
+* Patching RDS is Amazon's responsability

-##### Scaling
+Scaling

 * vertical scaling (compute -CPU- OR memory) with a new RDS instance of DB instance class.
 Instance may shutdown
 * scaling with AWS EBS storage
 * horizontal scaling with read replicas

-In the case for Oracle, check license is in place.

-multiAZ takes more time for vertical scaling, but RDS is shutdown less time than working on a single AZ
+multiAZ takes more time for vertical scaling, but RDS is shutted down less time than working on a single AZ

-##### Backup options
+Backup options

 * backups in S3 are stored in an RDS own bucket.
 * backup is for the db host, not only the databases.